CMSgov/beneficiary-fhir-data/rfcs/0000-dsl-driven-rda-code-generation.md

   private Set<PreAdjFissProcCode> procCodes = new HashSet<>();
 ````

-If a table has multiple primary key columns the plugin would know to also generate a java bean for the composite key.
+If a table has multiple primary key columns the plugin knows to also generate a java bean for the composite key.
 For example:

 ````yaml
   - id: McsDiagnosisCode